AnuragKumar1712/Tip-Calculator/README.md

 - **JavaScript:** Implemented functionality to handle user inputs, perform real-time calculations, and update the user interface dynamically.

 ### User Experience:
-TipMaster offers a seamless and straightforward experience for users, providing instant feedback and accurate calculations for tips and total bills.
+Tip Calculator offers a seamless and straightforward experience for users, providing instant feedback and accurate calculations for tips and total bills.
 The responsive design ensures accessibility and usability across all devices, making it a reliable tool for any dining situation.

 ### Conclusion:
-The TipMaster project showcases proficiency in front-end web development using HTML, CSS, and JavaScript.
+The Tip Calculator project showcases proficiency in front-end web development using HTML, CSS, and JavaScript.
 It demonstrates the ability to create a functional, responsive, and user-friendly application that addresses a practical need, enhancing the user's dining experience.